Risky Driving Habits: Avoid the 3Ds

 Scott was a 26-year old corporate accountant.
 He was the kind of guy who never made mistakes and was never running late.
 He also enjoyed sports, so when a friend called with free tickets to a MLB playoff game on a Wednesday night, he jumped at the chance to go.
 The game ended at around 10 p.m. with a home team victory, which earned them the division championship and advanced them through the playoffs.

-Although Scott usually went to bed at 10 during the week, when he and his friend heard there was going to be a post-game celebration at a popular local bar, he made an exception and stayed out later than usual.
+Scott usually went to bed around 10 during the week, but when he and his friend heard there was going to be a post-game celebration at a popular local bar, he made an exception and stayed out later than usual.
 When he drove home, it was late and he was tired.
 So tired, in fact,that he forgot to set the alarm when he went to bed, causing him to wake up late the next day.
 To save time, he decided to use his cordless electric razor to shave on the way to work, usually at red lights or even while driving, which caused him to miss it when a light turned green a couple of times.
 He also swerved and almost hit another car at least once.

 - Every single day more than nine people are killed and more than 1,100 are injured in crashes that involve a distracted driver according to the Centers for Disease Control and Prevention."

 - The National Highway Traffic Safety Administration (NHTSA) reports that 10,076 people were killed in alcohol-impaired driving crashes in 2013, accounting for nearly one-third of all traffic-related deaths in the U.S.

 - Although it is difficult to attribute crashes to sleepiness, the National Sleep Foundation reports that drowsy driving was responsible for more than 6,400 U.S. deaths annually, and drivers aged 16-25 are at greatest risk.